zboxfs/zbox-docker-base/README.md

 # zbox-docker-base

 Base docker image for building [ZboxFS].
+This image is based on Ubuntu 16.04 LTS and has Rust stable and libsodium included.

 This image is used as the base image for those images: